kakashidinho/metalangle/README.md

 ## Differences between MetalANGLE and Google's ANGLE
 - Before June 2021, most of the Metal back-end code are shared between `MetalANGLE` and `ANGLE`.
-- From Aug-Sep 2021 onward, there are some changes from `Apple` directly to `ANGLE` repo.
+- From Aug-Sep 2021 onward, there would be some changes from `Apple` directly to `ANGLE` repo.
 Those changes might not be included in `MetalANGLE` because of some development conflicts.
 Most of the Apple's changes benefit the Webkit's WebGL standards and might not have optimal performance for normal uses.
 These changes from Apple include:
     - Rewriting the index buffer on the fly to support last provoking vertex of flat shading.
 While this helps